sUNC-Utilities/docs.sunc.su/docs/Closures/hookfunction.md

 !!! info "Notes on `#!luau hookfunction`"

     The hook should not have more upvalues than the function you want to hook.
-There are ways to bypass the upvalue restriction, such as using `newlclosure` or [`#!luau newcclosure`](./newcclosure.md) to wrap the `hook`
+There are ways to bypass the upvalue restriction, such as using `#!luau newlclosure` or [`#!luau newcclosure`](./newcclosure.md) to wrap the `#!luau hook`

     All possible hooking closure pairs should be supported throughout L, NC, C (where NC = [`#!luau newcclosure`](./newcclosure.md))